EdwardLim/RepData_PeerAssessment1/PA1_template.md

         type = "l",
         main = "Time Series Plot of the Average Number of Steps\n Taken Across All Days for each 5 Minute Interval", xlab = "5-Minute Interval",
-        ylab = "Average Number of Steps Taken,\n Across All Days" )
+        ylab = "Average Number of Steps Taken Across All Days" )
 ```